Order Summary

 Video Link: Songs from the Shed

 North Carolina singer-songwriter Jess Klein performs her Americana/folk-rock originals with a "voice of unblinking tenacity" (New York Times).
+Jess Klein came to this world to pull firebrand power and childlike joy from our darkest shadows.
 Her acoustic-driven, hook-laden story songs revel in the polychrome of human experience - joy, rage, sensuality and resilience.
 Hailed as "a major talent" (Billboard), Jess has appeared on Good Morning America and NPR’s All Things Considered, performed at the Newport, Winnipeg, Falcon Ridge and Philadelphia Folk Festivals, and shared stages with Arlo Guthrie, Josh Ritter, Ani DiFranco, Steve Earle and Alejandro Escovedo.
 Jess's live shows are known for their intimate and soulful atmosphere; her emotive vocals and poignant storytelling invite her fans on a journey through themes of love, loss, and resilience.
-Jess Klein came to this world to pull firebrand power and childlike joy from our darkest shadows.
-Her acoustic-driven, hook-laden story songs revel in the polychrome of human experience - joy, rage, sensuality and resilience.

 Video Link: I Hear Love